Inflection Group

 legal leadership at Apple and Cisco.

-I founded Inflection Group for the lawyers ready to make that leap —
+I founded Inflection Group for the leaders building what comes next — executive teams

-I write about legal AI, governance design, and building in this space biweekly on Substack.
+I write about AI governance, judgment architecture, and building in this space biweekly

 Read on Substack →